florianherrengt/m-brane-blog/_posts/2018-10-06-interview-raphael-babalola.md

 I think perseverance attracts favour and what I mean by that is nobody can ever knock a trial.
 You know, people aren’t going to look at you for trying and sort of look down on you.
 I think there’s something in everyone where they see somebody that’s trying and even if you can’t directly help yourself, you think to yourself, “How can I maybe get somebody else involved that can help this person?”

 That’s exactly what happened to us.
 We had people within that room who sort of saw what we were doing and they were like – and people making phone calls on our behalf, people who weren’t in the place at all.
-We had one guy, a guy called Will Mersa, absolute legend.
+We had one guy, a guy called Will Mersa [0:08:52][phonetic], absolute legend.
 He made a phone call to a friend of his.
 He was an Android developer and he was like, “Hey, look mate.
 You need to come down.
 There are these two guys Raphael and Sait are working on this really good idea.
 I think they’ve got something,” and the guy’s name was Dom.
 Dom was like, “Cool.
 I will come down.
 I will see what this is about.”

 He came down.
 We had a conversation and said, “This is what we’re trying to build,” and he was just like, “Yeah, I get it.
 Let’s make it happen.”
 So it was myself, Sait, Dom.
 So now we’re a team.
 We’ve got someone who’s building like a very, very basic version of what like an Android app would look like.
 Myself and Sait are working on a business case doing research and how many people would use this, etc, and then we had one other guy.